 AMY GOODMAN: They say in your documentary, "We’re not writing for the people who are deciding to go to war.
 We’re writing for the communities where the people are being sent to war."

 BILL MOYERS: Yes, and the head of what was then Knight Ridder — it’s been sold since then to McClatchy — Walcott says, is that, you know, when you’re going to war, you’re realizing that people are going to die.
 And the way — this is my comment, not his — the way that they were talking — the way they still talk about the war inside the Beltway is in abstract concepts, grand strategies, who’s right, who’s wrong, not in terms of the human cost that we have now seen in Iraq.
 And it wasn’t talked that way in 2003 on the eve of the war, either.

 JONATHAN LANDAY: Now, ordinarily information like the aluminum tubes wouldn’t appear in the news.
 It was top intelligence.
-And the Vice President and the National Security Advisor would not be allowed to talk about this on the Sunday talk shows.
-But it appeared that morning in the New York Times, and therefore, they were able to talk about it.
+And the vice president and the national security adviser would not be allowed to talk about this on the Sunday talk shows.
+But it appeared that morning in The New York Times, and therefore, they were able to talk about it.